Food, Drink & Hospitality Property letting

 Licensing and registration by nation

 Licensing requirements vary significantly across the UK.
-Scotland already requires a licence; Wales is introducing one; England and Northern Ireland have different approaches.
+Scotland already requires a licence; Wales requires registration from 1 October 2026; Northern Ireland requires Tourism NI certification; England's registration scheme is not yet in force.

 Planning rules